Resources

 Breed-based Organisations

-If you are needing to rehome a purebred pet, you will likely find there are many organisations and Facebook groups specific to that breed.
-There are too many to list here, but some breeds even have dedicated rescue groups that will help with rehoming.
+If you are needing to rehome a purebred pet, you will find there are many organisations and Facebook groups specific to that breed.
+There are too many to list here, but some breeds have dedicated rescue groups that will help with rehoming.
 Dogzonline may be a helpful resource in finding them.

 Facebook Groups